bogdanhosu/ProiectFinalJava/README.md

 **2. Open the project in IntelliJ IDEA**

 Open IntelliJ IDEA.
-Select File > Open... and choose the cloned repository directory.
+Select File > Open... and choose the cloned repository directory. (the location on your pc)

 **3.Set up MySQL**